hashicorp/terraform/docs/plugin-protocol/releasing-new-version.md

 ## Update the Registry's List of Allowed Versions

-The Terraform Registry validates the protocol versions a provider advertises support for when ingesting providers.
+The mnptu Registry validates the protocol versions a provider advertises support for when ingesting providers.
 Providers will not be able to advertise support for the new protocol version until it is added to that list.

-## Update Terraform's Version Constraints
+## Update mnptu's Version Constraints

-Terraform only downloads providers that speak protocol versions it is compatible with from the Registry during `terraform init`.
-When adding support for a new protocol, you need to tell Terraform it knows that protocol version.
+mnptu only downloads providers that speak protocol versions it is compatible with from the Registry during `mnptu init`.
+When adding support for a new protocol, you need to tell mnptu it knows that protocol version.
-Modify the `SupportedPluginProtocols` variable in hashicorp/terraform's `internal/getproviders/registry_client.go` file to include the new protocol.
+Modify the `SupportedPluginProtocols` variable in hashicorp/mnptu's `internal/getproviders/registry_client.go` file to include the new protocol.

 ## Test Running a Provider With the Test Framework